 We get the opportunity to work with every serious baseball and softball bat brand in the industry.
-As the years go by, and as we review nearly a thousand bats, the list grows.
-The below serves as an attempt to keep them straight in our heads.
-Also, we think, many of our readers might find the baseball and softball bat brands all in one place helpful too.
+As the years go by, and as we review nearly a thousand bats, the list of brands, and their accompanying reviews, grows.
+The below serves as an attempt to keep them straight in our heads and an easier way for you to find bat reviews by company.

 DeMarini claims they are the finest bat maker in the world.
 Frankly, we’d be hard pressed to say they weren’t.
 They dominate the softball and baseball space in terms of top shelf players preferring their bats.
 Are there other options?
 Of course.
 But if you were to name a category of player in the composite or aluminum bat space we are confident DeMarini would offer a compelling choice.

 We have covered Axe Bats since their inception.
 Okay, that is not technically true, but we have been writing articles on the asymmetric handle and now odd shaped end cap for years.

 In our time blogging seriously about bats, no other company has made quite the splash that Axe Bats has.
 At one point they made a BBCOR bat.